Logout

 Yet I learned in an instant that no one is ever truly prepared to lose the love of their life.

 The grief has lasted longer — and felt heavier — than I expected.
-At fifteen months now, I can finally say I’m beginning to see a little more daylight beyond those black clouds of sorrow.
+At 15 months now, I can finally say I’m beginning to see a little more daylight beyond those black clouds of sorrow.
 I’m doing the things we’re told help: leaning on family and dear friends (including many of you reading this), looking for ways to support others walking their own hard roads, and staying engaged.
 That engagement has taken the form of learning, playing, and even teaching a wonderfully challenging new game — Mahjong.

 My hardest task, though, may be learning to relax.
 My daughter Angela gently reminds me that I’ve spent my entire life filling every minute with purpose.
 At one point, I had to buy bigger desk calendars just to squeeze in everything I intended to accomplish each day.